Equisingularity and EIDS: Generic hyperplane sections

-This example provides some insight into what makes a generic presentation matrix; the ideal induced from the derivative of the presentation matrix should not vanish on the fiber of $\Projan{\mathcal R}(N(X))$ over the origin.
+This example shows that if $m_d(X^d)=0$, the ideal induced from the derivative of the presentation matrix must not vanish on the fiber of $\Projan{\mathcal R}(N(X))$ over $0$.

 The first step to compute the multiplicity of the pair $(JM(X),N(X))$ using intersection theory is to write the generators of $JM(X)$ in terms of the generators of $N(X)$ (\cite{KT}).
-As our remarks above show, in the determinantal setting, the chain rule provides a natural way to do this, showing how $DM$ enters into the computation of $e(JM(X),N(X))$.
-Since $DM$ plays an important role in the Mather-Damon theory of sections of varieties, this is a promising connection between the two theories.
+As we have shown above, for EIDS, the chain rule provides a natural way to do this, showing how $DF$ enters into the computation of $e(JM(X),N(X))$.
+Since $DF$ plays an important role in the Mather-Damon theory of sections of varieties (\cite{D1} p.
+95), this is a promising connection between the two theories.